 Now I moved my project outside and stained my dice.
-You could paint them or leave them natural wood colored.
+You could paint them or leave them natural wood color.
 Totally up to you.
 I let mine dry for a few hours before bringing them in.

 Once the stain is completely dry use a white paint to fill in the dots.
 If its easy for you, purchase a white paint marker.
 I was kind of wishing I had done that because I was making so many dice.

 Once they are dry you are ready to rock and roll!
 My kids are already loving the big dice for games!
 I am thinking a family game night of Yahtzee is in order!

 I can’t wait to make more projects with my Rockwell Blade Runner X2.
 I am easing myself into bigger projects, so keep your eyes out for more to come!